 Luma joined Publica in 2017, and has since carried out fieldwork studies, mapping, and analysis of urban research, as well as working across a number of public realm, masterplan and placemaking strategies.
 She is currently coordinating a public realm improvement scheme in East Mayfair and a feasibility study for the future of the Leeds & Liverpool Canal corridor in Pennine Lancashire.

-Prior to working at Publica, Luma worked at Coop Himmelb(l)au in Vienna on a number of design competitions, including a residential tower and stadium.
-She also worked at Public Works in London, researching modes of knowledge transfer in civic city making that resulted in an exhibition and symposium launched at the Tate Exchange.
-Luma also worked as a research associate at Central Saint Martins – University of the Arts London on a project that looked at socially-responsive design for safe, and secure public space.
+Prior to working at Publica, Luma worked at Coop Himmelb(l)au in Vienna and at Public Works in London.
+In 2017, she coordinated the launch of ‘The Art of Being Civic’ at Tate Modern - an exhibition and symposium exploring modes of knowledge transfer in civic city making.
+Luma also worked as a research associate at Central Saint Martins on a project that looked at socially responsive design for safe and secure public space.